The proposals

 The Masterplan

-The Mell Square masterplan is centred on four key principles which have been designed to shape the place, respond to the opportunity, and deliver social and economic benefits to Solihull.
+The Mell Square illustrative masterplan is centred on four key principles which have been designed to shape the place, respond to the opportunity, and deliver social and economic benefits to Solihull.

 Flexible and dynamic public spaces are central to the vision.
 A multi-purpose civic heart will bring a successful blend of food, drink, community, and entertainment venues which will not only serve a blossoming new community but established residents.